splunk/splunk-platform-automator/README.md

 &#x1F534; Due to the bug [#31755](https://github.com/ansible/ansible/issues/31755) ansible 2.4.1.0 does not work with Splunkenizer!

+&#x1F534; Due to the bug [#23609](https://github.com/ansible/ansible/issues/23609) ansible 2.4.2.0 does also not work.

 Please use a lower version!
-See the Install section on how to install.
+See the Install section on how to install ansible version 2.4.0.0

 # Splunkenizer